Alexander Bedward: Ascension claim and later life

-It is reported that thousands of his followers and critics turned up to see if his ascension would take place.
-He took to his chariot, which was a chair balanced in a tree, and declared that his ascension would take place at ten o'clock that morning.
-He later revised the time of his ascension to three in the afternoon, and then ten in the evening.
-But no ascension took place.
+It is reported that thousands of his followers and critics turned up to see if his ascension would occur.
+He took to his chariot—a chair balanced in a tree—and declared that his ascension would occur at ten o'clock that morning.
+He later revised the time of his ascension to three in the afternoon and ten in the evening.
+No ascension took place.

-Eventually, he climbed down from the tree, and went home.
-His supporters were disappointed, but his critics reacted with glee, and ridiculed him.
+Eventually, he climbed down from the tree and went home.
+His supporters were disappointed, but his critics reacted with glee and ridiculed him.

-In 1921, Bedward and his followers were arrested and he was sent to mental asylum for the second time where he remained to the end of his life.
+In 1921, Bedward and his followers were arrested, and he was sent to a mental asylum for the second time, where he remained to the end of his life.
 In 1930, he died in his cell from natural causes.

 Legacy and Garveyism

 His contemporary, Robert Love, the inspirational advocate of racial uplift via education and political engagement, always thought Bedward to be nothing more than a skilled showman whom a hysterical establishment had managed to turn into a martyr.

 Bedwardism planted a seed from which a culture of racial consciousness grew, and found its most emphatic form in Marcus Garvey and his Universal Negro Improvement Association (UNIA).
 With Garvey’s rise to prominence in the 1910s, Bedward became convinced that God had only ever intended for him to be one of a sequence of prophets rather than a messiah — Aaron to Garvey’s Moses is how he termed it — paving the way for the younger man to deliver his people into the Promised Land.
 He led his followers into Garveyism by finding the charismatic metaphor: one the high priest, the other prophet, both leading the children of Israel out of exile.

 His impact was that many of his followers became Garveyites and Rastafari, bringing with them the experience of resisting the system and demanding changes of the colonial oppression and the white oppression.
 Rastafari has taken the idea of Garvey as a prophet, while also casting him in the role of John the Baptist, by virtue of his "voice in the wilderness" call taken as heralding their expected Messiah, "Look to Africa where a black king shall be crowned."

 Kei Miller wrote a novel about Bedward entitled Augustown, published in Britain in 2016.

 One of the followers of Bedwardism was Robert Hinds, the second-in-command to Leonard Howell's nascent Rastafari.